nguyendinhthienloc/SC203/README.md

 ---

 **Note**: This implementation extends Zhang (2024) with additional features including WordNet-based nominalization detection, FDR correction for multiple comparisons, and comprehensive visualization capabilities.

+## 🔄 Changelog

+See `CHANGELOG.md` for a full list of versions and enhancements.